ReWittmann/blockSQP_reference_build/readme.md

 e.g. ... =/home/SomeOne/.localpython/bin/python3.13

 ##Python package requirements
-Runnig the scripts requires numpy, casadi and matplotlib.
+Running the scripts requires numpy, casadi and matplotlib.
 The project was tested for version 2.3.2, 3.7.1 and 3.10.5 respectively.

 To test the solver, run
 &nbsp;&nbsp; python run_old_blockSQP.py